Let me tell you a story.

 I really had no idea what I was talking about.
 And I obviously didn’t know yet that saying “Well, this person with a degree agrees with me, so I’m probably right” doesn’t count as an argument.

-When I deleted two of the three sections of my essay, the single topic that stayed (morality) still pushed ten pages.
+When I deleted two of the three sections of my essay, the single topic that stayed—morality—still pushed ten pages.
 As a previously apathetic college student, I was shocked at how much I wanted to keep writing this essay, but sadly, I knew that the other two topics would never get finished because I probably wouldn’t write without the motivation of a class.
-Well, as the story goes, six months later, I started writing The Closet Atheist.
+Well, six months later, I started writing The Closet Atheist Blog, the first iteration of the blog you’re reading right now.
 In many ways, I’m still writing the rest of this paper every week.
 And this week, I want to write my rebuttal to Bridge Two.
 Again.

 This came up as I was reading Tim Keller’s The Reason for God this week.
 He explained two related arguments (one for and one against God) and put them together, concluding that if you accept one, then you have to accept them both.
 Keller wrote,